Light-C-O/gentle-steps/README.md

 - **Tuesday 3rd Mar:**
   - I'll be attempting a profile section, It is important for the user to have the option to be able to change their username, email and even password.
 They can also write a small description about themselves, and if they want to delete their account all together, they should have that option.
 Their privacy is their right.
   - I noticed something strange with my login/sign up page.
 When a user forgets a their email, it ends up creatig a new account for them instead.
-I think it make sense to create two handelers; one for login and one for sign in
+I think it make sense to create two handelers; one for login and one for sign in.
+Had to separate the logic.
+  - Back to profile, I want the user to manage the profile, and for it to update in firestore.
+I had collection instead of doc for a single document.
+The snapshot data structure was incorrect.
+The User type didn't realy make sense.
+  - I had fix that as well as added error handling using try/catch, especially for email, password and deleting account, those information are sensitive and ahould be handled with care.
+  - Now, username and description updates properly